 Hours and Location

 The District’s main office is located just off RR 620 on Eck Lane, approximately 300 feet south of the Hudson Bend Road intersection.
-Office hours are 8 a.m. – 5 p.m.
-Monday – Friday, except posted holidays for 2023.
+Office hours are 8 a.m. – 5 p.m., Monday through Friday, excluding posted holidays.
+Office hours are scheduled from 8 a.m. – 5 p.m., Monday through Friday, excluding posted holidays.
+The holiday schedule for 2024 can be found here, and the schedule for 2025 here.

-Travis County Water Control and Improvement District No. 17 (WCID No. 17) was created in 1959 by order of the Travis County Commissioner’s Court, Texas, and confirmed by the voters within the initial District boundaries on February 28, 1959.
-The District is located west of the City of Austin in Travis County, Texas, and at creation encompassed approximately 4,500 acres of land around its’ current Administrative location.
+Travis County Water Control and Improvement District No. 17 (WCID No. 17) came into existence in 1959 through an order issued by the Travis County Commissioner’s Court in Texas.
+The establishment was subsequently endorsed by the voters residing within the original District boundaries on February 28, 1959.
+Situated to the west of the City of Austin in Travis County, Texas, the District initially covered roughly 4,500 acres of land in proximity to its present Administrative site.

-Subsequent annexations, including the annexation of the Steiner Ranch Defined Area in 1987, the Comanche Trail Defined Area in 1994, the Flintrock Falls Defined Area in 2000 and the Serene Hills Defined Area in 2008 have increased the service area to approximately 15,000 acres.
-Approximately 9,399 acres within the District, including all of the Steiner Ranch Defined Area, lie wholly within the extraterritorial jurisdiction of the City of Austin, Texas.
-The remaining incorporated acreage lies within the extraterritorial jurisdictions of the cities of Lakeway and Bee Cave.
+Following subsequent annexations, such as the incorporation of the Steiner Ranch Defined Area in 1987, the Comanche Trail Defined Area in 1994, the Flintrock Falls Defined Area in 2000, and the Serene Hills Defined Area in 2008, the coverage area has expanded significantly to encompass around 15,000 acres.
+Of this total, approximately 9,399 acres within the District, including the entire Steiner Ranch Defined Area, fall entirely within the extraterritorial reach of the City of Austin, Texas.
+The remaining incorporated acreage falls under the extraterritorial jurisdictions of the cities of Lakeway and Bee Cave.

 Mansfield Dam is a dam located across a canyon at Marshall Ford on the Colorado River, Austin, Texas.
 The groundbreaking ceremony occurred on February 19, 1937.
 The dam was a joint project by the Lower Colorado River Authority (LCRA) and the United States Bureau of Reclamation, with partial funding provided by the Public Works Administration.
 The dam was completed in 1941.
 Originally called Marshall Ford Dam, the name was changed in 1941 to Mansfield Dam in honor of United States Representative J.J.
 Mansfield.